Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/14-skip-next-or-previous-with-mediaelement/index.en.md

 {{< /admonition >}}
 But it lacks a bit of animation for a "nightclub" atmosphere...
 Yet that was the <a href="../1-introduction/">promise of the beginning</a>!

-We'll remedy that in the next article, and it'll be the last in this series!!!
+We'll remedy that in the <a href="../15-add-animations-to-an-app/">next post</a>, and it'll be the last in this series!!!

 ___
 More articles in the series: